tholum/GithubTutorial/Overview.md

 Command | Description
 ----|----
-git clone [Repo] | Initially downloads a given repo git commit -m "txt" | Commits changes to your local repo git pull | Pulls the changes from the default remote ( Usually github ) git push | Pulls changes from the default remote git add --all | Adds all unversioned files to git
+git clone [Repo] | Initially downloads a given repo git commit -a -m "txt" | Commits changes to your local repo git pull | Pulls the changes from the default remote ( Usually github ) git push | Pulls changes from the default remote git add --all | Adds all unversioned files to git